mr-narwaria/Division-Interpreter-LLVM-IR/README.md

 3. Run the LLVM IR Code:
 After executing the interpreter, it will generate an LLVM IR code file named `input.ll`.
-You can run this LLVM IR code using `lli` (LLVM interpreter) to get the output.
+You can run this LLVM IR code using `lli` (LLVM interpreter tool) to get the output.
 ```bash
 lli input.ll
 ```